-As a major university presenter, the Lied Center of Kansas is proud of its two-decade history of engaging internationally renowned artists and more than 100 years of performing arts presenting at the University of Kansas.
+As a major university presenter, the Lied Center of Kansas is proud of its 30-year history of engaging internationally renowned artists and more than 100 years of performing arts presenting at the University of Kansas.
 In its 21st season (2014-15), the Lied Center inaugurated a recognition program to honor one artist or group per season for distinguished service to the performing arts.

 Furthermore, the Lied Center of Kansas has partnered with the Lawrence School District (USD 497) in support of arts education for over 20 years.
 In celebration of this partnership, the Lied Center will also honor one educator per season for distinguished service to arts education.
 As we all know, every educator has to be creative in the classroom to truly engage their students.
 There are some, however, who go far beyond the norm and create a space of imagination, creativity and innovation in their classrooms.

 After a season is booked, the Lied Center administration will select up to five artists/groups to be considered for the Lied Center IMPACT Award based upon the criteria below.
 Each August, all current and former Friends of the Lied board members will vote for one of the nominees via electronic survey.
 The winning artist will be announced at the Friends of the Lied Annual Dinner in September.
 The honoree will be presented the award on stage at their Lied Center performance.